 But these are not the ones that are most commonly associated with drug and alcohol use.
 When exploring the connection between addiction and mental health disorders, knowing the common types of mental illness can be helpful.

-This disorder most often starts in childhood and can continue through to adulthood.
+Attention-deficit/hyperactivity disorder often starts in childhood and can continue through to adulthood.
 With ADHD, people will often have trouble paying attention, be overly active, or have difficulty controlling impulsive behaviors.

-After a traumatic event, such as war, abuse, a serious accident, or a natural disaster, people who deal with PTSD may have trouble coping with everyday life due to stress brought about from reliving the event.
+After a traumatic event, such as war, abuse, a serious accident, or a natural disaster, people who deal with post-traumatic stress disorder (PTSD) may have trouble coping with everyday life due to stress brought about from reliving the event.
 They may experience nightmares, mood instability, panic, or fear.

-Generalized Anxiety Disorder is different than just being anxious about one thing or knowing the cause of your anxiety, like claustrophobia.
+Generalized anxiety disorder (GAD) is different than just being anxious about one thing or knowing the cause of your anxiety, like claustrophobia.
 This type of anxiety is overwhelming, often long-lasting, and involves ongoing feelings of anxiousness about a wide variety of issues.

-With OCD, a person is plagued with repeated, unwanted thoughts.
+A person with obsessive-compulsive disorder is plagued with repeated, unwanted thoughts.
 These thoughts are eased by doing a task repeatedly.
 Anxiety is a common symptom.

 Somatic Symptom Disorders